dmckinnon/dmckinnon.github.io/_posts/2022-08-30-Stormbreaker.markdown

 photo

 As I've said, the centre of mass is a bit of a problem; less steel should have been used.
-Also perhaps a darker stain, and more careful measuring.
+The head is about 13kgs alone, and the entire thing at about 16kgs.
+Other post-build considerations I have are perhaps a darker stain on the wood for the handle, and more careful measuring/cutting for the easy-to-measure parts like the hammer end.
 Finally, a computer-aided plasma cutter would have given me much more precise pieces.
 All those nitpicks aside, this was a lot of fun to make.
 I really enjoyed the wood and metal work, nothing fiddly with costumes or fitting to my shoulders or head, no foam.

 Let's compare to some other designs I found online - I tried to not bias myself by looking at these too much beforehand or during:

 photo

 A lot of people seem to do a less branchy handle, or a curved handle.
 I don't understand why; the film makes it pretty clear.
-But they do tend to get the head more accurate - I wish I could have achieved more detail there, it is the centrepiece afterall.
+But they do tend to get the head more accurate - I wish I could have achieved more detail there, it is the centrepiece after all.

 ### Templates
 I don't really have templates for this, aside from half the axe blade: